rangle/angular-training-slides/slides/src/content/hello-world-app.md

 - There are two types of bootstrapping:
   - Just in time compilation (JIT)
   - Ahead of time compilation (AOT)
-- The call to "enableProdMode" modifies how the change detection works
+- Calling `enableProdMode` modifies how the change detection works

 ---